cyber-darl/blank-react/README.md

 - ensure you are in the root file
 - then run npm start - this launches the react app on localhost

+to push, run the following commands git add -A OR git add . git commit -m "commit message" git push